Artist’s Statement / About Me

 - etc

-- Pain – they have some sort of “Pain” and you can take their pain away
+- Pain – they have “Pain,” and you can take their pain away

 - An Art Gallery needs work to show.
 Every art gallery has a stack of artists & works just begging to be shown.
 So the simple fact that you made stuff isn’t enough to solve their problem.
 If you’ve taken the time to understand what galleries in your space (eg “Emerging West Coast Abstract Painters”, etc) are thinking about and looking for, then your portfolio, and your About Page, can describe how your work uniquely fills their exhibition needs.

-- A Sports Bar needs an Identity System: a logo, branding materials, advertising media, website, food & drink menus, and so on.
-The owner of the sports bar may or may not know that they need an Identity System.
-When you chat them up while you’re having lunch at their place, it’s up to you to describe what you can do for them and how it can bring in new customers, and/or help existing customers order more food, drink, parties, and so on.
+- A Sports Bar needs an Identity System: a logo, branding materials, advertising media, website, food & drink menus, etc. The owner of the sports bar may or may not know that they need an Identity System.
+When you chat them up while you’re having lunch at their place, it’s up to you to describe what you can do for them and how it can bring in new customers and help existing customers order more food, drink, parties, and so on.

 - An Animation Studio needs a furniture animator.
 Awesome as your graduation from the LBSU SOA is (and it really is awesome!
-Take a moment to appreciate what you’ve achieved, then get back to work! 🙂 realistically, there are many recent graduates who have similar qualifications to you.
-Your “About Me” page is a place for you to distinguish yourself by describing your process, showing them how you think, detailing the research that goes into the works you illustrate.
+Take a moment to appreciate what you’ve achieved, then get back to work! 🙂 Realistically, there are many recent graduates who have qualifications similar to yours.
+Your “About Me” page is a place to distinguish yourself by describing your process, showing them how you think, and detailing the research that goes into the works you illustrate.

 - etc